Chenogne massacre

-The Chenogne massacre was a war crime committed by members of the 11th Armored Division, an American combat unit, near Chenogne, Belgium, on January 1, 1945, during the Battle of the Bulge.
+The Chenogne massacre was a war crime committed by members of the 11th Armored Division, an American combat unit, near Chenogne, Belgium, on January 1, 1945, during the American counteroffensive at Bastogne, a part of the Battle of the Bulge.

-According to eyewitness accounts, an estimated 80 German prisoners of war were massacred by their American captors; the prisoners were assembled in a field and shot with machine guns.
+According to eyewitness accounts, an estimated 60 to 80 German prisoners of war were massacred by their American captors; the prisoners were assembled in a field and shot with machine guns.
 It was one of several war crimes committed during the Battle of the Bulge by members of both Allied and Axis forces.

 The events were covered up at the time, and none of the perpetrators were ever punished.
 Postwar historians believe the killings were carried out on verbal orders by senior commanders that "no prisoners were to be taken".

 Background

 On December 17, 1944, during the Battle of the Bulge, soldiers from the Waffen-SS gunned down 84 American prisoners at the Baugnez crossroads near the town of Malmedy.
-When news of the killings spread among American forces, it aroused great anger among frontline troops.
+Other smaller massacres were also committed against American prisoners and civilians.
+One German soldier recorded: "Our Sturmführer just shot [prisoners] outright […] There were twelve of them the first time.
+He just shot them because they were in the way."
+When news of the killings at Malmedy spread among American forces, it aroused great anger among frontline troops.
 The 328th Infantry Regiment issued orders that "no SS troops or paratroopers will be taken prisoner but will be shot on sight."
+Atrocities against Belgian civilians were also witnessed by some American soldiers.
+A soldier of the 30th Infantry Division recorded: "After we saw those dead civilians in Stavelot, the men changed, [...]
+They wanted to pulverize everything there was across the river.
+That wasn't impersonal anger; that was hatred."

+The 11th Armored Division was an inexperienced unit that only arrived in Europe on 16 December, 1944.
+It was then rushed to the front line to help contain the German offensive in the Ardennes.
+The division participated in the counteroffensive against the German salient and saw heavy action.
+General George S. Patton recorded that the 11th Armored was "very green and took unnecessary casualties to no effect".
+Chenogne, a hamlet near the heavily contested town of Bastogne, was the scene of bitter fighting on New Years Day.

-At Chenogne, the prisoners of war killed on January 1, 1945, were members of the Führerbegleitbrigade and 3rd Panzergrenadier Division.
+At Chenogne, the prisoners of war killed on January 1, 1945, were members of the veteran Führerbegleitbrigade (Führer escort brigade) and 3rd Panzergrenadier Division.